webhintio/hint/docs/contributor-guide/development-environment.md

 <!-- markdownlint-enable MD033 -->

-The *upstream source* is the main `sonar` repository that active development happens on.
+The *upstream source* is the main `sonarwhal` repository that active development happens on.
 While you won't have push access to upstream, you will have pull access, allowing you to pull in the latest code whenever you want.

-To add the upstream source for `sonar`, run the following in your
+To add the upstream source for `sonarwhal`, run the following in your
 repository:

 ```bash